hisarciklilar/fun_fact_stats/README.md

 - Inspired by the Code Institute's love-running walk through example, these images are included as background images.
 Because each of these images also represent a meaning, an alt text for each was added through using hidden images in the div they are located.

-- Through the happy monster, statistics is depected as fun, engaging, playful, and also helping the user to get stronger (i.e. more employable).
+- Through the happy monster, statistics is depicted as fun, engaging, playful, and also helping the user to get stronger (i.e. more employable).
 Each of these characteristics are linked to a page:
   - _fun_ links to "fun facts" page
   - _engaging_ links to "subscribe" page (note: this is not a perfect match, and will need to be revisited in the future)
   - _playful_ links to "fun stats" page